 You must understand Snyder isn’t a risk taker, and she had never owned her own business.
 But she also had been through her own bitter divorce and survived cancer in the past.
 So, she had seen hard times before and come out ok on the other side.

 With the full support from her current husband and the rest of her family, she decided to go for it.

-So within months of starting her ‘hobby,’ she had signed a lease and held the grand opening Aug.
-22 for The Fudge Kettle, 5530 E. U.S. 36, Suite 250 in Avon, Indiana.
+Within months of starting her ‘hobby,’ she had signed a lease and held the grand opening of The Fudge Kettle, in August of 2020 at her original location on the outskirts of Avon.

 She knew it seemed crazy.
 But as she tells it, she had a captive audience.
 People were stuck at home because of the pandemic.
 They had more time to shop online and quite frankly they were finding reasons to eat their feelings.

 A year and a half after opening her original storefront, Snyder had outgrown the space and needed a larger kitchen and more storage.
 The perfect location became available between Pizza King and The Tie Dye Lab along U.S. 36.
 She loved the idea that customers could have an entire day of family fun in one strip mall: sweet treats at Fudge Kettle, brightly colored tie dye, lunch at Pizza King, and the list could go on.

 The Fudge Kettle always has 15 flavors of fudge on hand though Snyder has recipes for hundreds more flavors, so they change regularly.
 She always carries a few tried and true flavors like peanut butter fudge and peanut butter chocolate swirl.

 Snyder is very particular about how she makes it following her grandfather’s precise standards.